Azure-Samples/Speech-Service-Actions-Template/documentation/4-advanced-customization.md

 # 4. Advanced Customization

-The workflow will run without customization, but can be tailored to your project's needs.
-This guide will walk through the implementation for some possible alternatives approaches.
+Tailor the repository to your project's needs and optionally implement alternatives approaches.

 ### Table of Contents